letsmeet-click/meta/workpackages.md

 - do pair programming!
 - everyone gets an invite to letsmeet-click.slack.com - ask @mfa or @asmaps

-- as less code as feasible
+- as less code as feasible (KISS)
 - no crispy or other form-handling / plain django
-- no django-guardian. ownership/subscriptions by using m2m tables
+- no django-guardian. ownership/subscriptions by using fk and m2m tables
-- use django_extensions.db.models import TimeStampedModel for every model! (created is important for KPIs)
+- derive every model from `django_extensions.db.models import TimeStampedModel`! (created is important for KPIs)
-- write tests for added functionality
+- write tests(TM) for added functionality

 ## WP - testing

-- setup testing / wercker
+- setup testing / wercker, travis, codeship, $bestCIplatform (all of them?)

 ## WP - notifications / slack integration